xinyuecheung/xinyuecheung.github.io/_pages/research.md

 **Role.** Co-first author.

-**Question.** Sexual victimization research typically aggregates contact and non-contact harms.
-Do they really share the same risk structure — or do online affordances generate a distinct set of vulnerabilities?
+**Question.** Sexual victimization research typically aggregates contact and non-contact harms into a single outcome.
+But the digital era has generated a distinct ecology of non-contact victimization, including image-based abuse, sextortion, and platform-facilitated harassment, that may be governed by fundamentally different risk architectures.
+Do contact and non-contact victimization share the same predictors, or does treating them as one phenomenon obscure the very differences that prevention needs to address?

-**Approach.** A nationally representative sample of **71,502 Chinese college students** analyzed using six machine learning algorithms grounded in a social-ecological framework.
-I used **SHAP** to extract interpretable, non-linear risk profiles for each victimization type.
+**Approach.** Using a nationally representative survey of **71,502 Chinese college students** across all 31 provinces, I trained six machine learning algorithms (lasso-regularized logistic regression, naive Bayes, decision tree, random forest, XGBoost, and k-nearest neighbors) within a social-ecological framework spanning individual, relational, community, and societal levels.
+SHAP main-effect analyses identified the direction and non-linear shape of each predictor's contribution; SHAP interaction analyses further decomposed non-additive combinations of top-ranked features for non-contact victimization.

-**Findings.** XGBoost and Random Forest performed best.
-The two harm types share core **psychological vulnerability factors**, but **media-use affordances uniquely predict non-contact victimization**, suggesting platform features themselves shape exposure.
-The study contributes a reproducible ML-with-SHAP framework for studying complex, non-linear media effects in communication research.
+**Findings.** XGBoost and random forest consistently outperformed the other algorithms, with complementary strengths in sensitivity and precision.
+A shared core of psychological vulnerability (loneliness, depression, suicidality) and digital exposure predicts both forms, but the architectures diverge beyond that core: clinical mental-health burden and family disruption are distinctively salient for contact victimization, while sex, region, and platform-use patterns matter more for non-contact victimization.
+SHAP interaction analyses reveal that loneliness and heavy online self-media use combine multiplicatively rather than additively, and, most strikingly, that **male students who are heavy digital-media users face the highest predicted risk of non-contact victimization**, a finding that challenges the dominant female-victim framing and mandates gender-inclusive prevention design.

-**Status.** Under review at *Computers in Human Behavior* / *JMIR*.
+**Status.** Under review at *Computers in Human Behavior*.

 </div>